filakhtov/gentoo-use-docs/x11-base/xorg-server.md

 This flag should normally be disabled, unless there is an explicit need for the very minimal X server build.

 ### selinux
 Pull in the [sec-policy/selinux-xserver](../sec-policy/selinux-xserver.md) package as a dependency to install SELinux policies that are necessary for X server to propely run under a SELinux-restricted kernel.
+Pass the `-Dxselinux=true` option to the meson build script.
+Build and install the XSELinux extension that uses SELinux functionality to apply SELinux attributes to various X objects and then use those attributes when security decisions are made.

 This flag should only ever be toggled system wide, i.e. as part of the SELinux-enabled Portage profile.